kennethchung/ProgrammingAssignment2/README.md

 ### Introduction

-This programming assignment will make use of data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to
+This programming assignment will make use of data from -- test https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to
 - 1) Merges the training and the test sets to create one data set.